 A few weeks ago, I made THIS post on my Instagram page with a massive response.
-So I thought it was a good idea to go into some more detail so I will discuss what PCOS, Some of the symptoms of PCOS, How you can treat or manage, Its relationship to acne,
+So I thought it was a good idea to go into some more detail so I will discuss PCOS, Some of the symptoms of PCOS, How you can treat or manage it, Its relationship to acne,

 So let us get started.

 What is PCOS?

 PCOS or polycystic ovarian syndrome is a syndrome that causes women to have an abnormal level of male hormones in their system.
 All human beings have what is called sex hormones oestrogen, progesterone and testosterone, but depending on if, you are male or female different levels in your bloodstream.

 Women have higher concentrations of the female hormones, oestrogen, progesterone, and less testosterone while in men it is the reverse.

 PCOS distorts this balance giving women much lower female hormones and an elevated level of male hormone in the bloodstream.
 This elevated level of male hormones leads to a variety of issues that characterize PCOS.